bloominstituteoftechnology/Sprint-Challenge--Testing/Review.md

         - Unit tests : are fast, small tests written by developers.
         - Integration tests : are important to test different components in a system and how they interact.
         - Snapshot testing : are unique tests that checks the current output to prior output and fails with any new changes.
 You can update the snapshots    using `u` button.

+4. What are mocks?
+What are a good use cases for them?
+--> Mocking is you create 'imaginary—similar to real'.
+    Mock is a method/object that simulates the behavior of a real method/object in controlled ways.
+Mock objects are used in unit testing.
+    Mocks may be useful for testing where we need database connection, and client alone testing by server mocking and vice-versa.